Sanghren/avalanche-hardhat-fork-tutorial/README.md

 ## Conclusion

-In this tutorial learned how to set up our hardhat environment to use a fork of avalanche's Cchain and use it as a base for our tests,
+In this tutorial learned how to set up our Hardhat environment to use a fork of avalanche's Cchain and use it as a base for our tests,
-If you want to learn more about hardhat, I can't recommend you enough to have a look at their [official documentation](https://hardhat.org/getting-started/)
+If you want to learn more about Hardhat, I can't recommend you enough to have a look at their [official documentation](https://hardhat.org/getting-started/)

 # Some Links